-- ✓ Get reference maps before you start work. - Don't forget about customer's services. - If our maps show electricity cables you must locate them before you start work. - The actual location and depth of cables and pipes can differ from what's on our maps because other earth works can change these. - On-site mark outs are a reference guide only always hand dig to confirm the location of all cables. - You must obtain a Close Approach Consent for all works near: - Sub-transmission (22,000 volts and above) electricity lines or cables. - All excavations within 5.0 metres of a power pole. - ✓ Follow the Department of Labour's "Guide for Safety with Underground Services" (www.dol.govt.nz).
+- Get reference maps before you start work. - ✓ Don't forget about customer's services. - If our maps show electricity cables you must locate them before you start work. - The actual location and depth of cables and pipes can differ from what's on our maps because other earth works can change these. - On-site mark outs are a reference guide only always hand dig to confirm the location of all cables. - You must obtain a Close Approach Consent for all works near: - Sub-transmission (22,000 volts and above) electricity lines or cables. - All excavations within 5.0 metres of a power pole. - ✓ Follow WorksafeNZ's "Guide to Safety with Underground Services" (www.worksafe.govt.nz).